NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Keeping code in the server

-Another way to reduce the amount of code sent to the client is to keep as much of the code as possible on the server, execute it there, and never send it to the client.
-However, this can have side effects that may worsen user experience (UX) and developer experience (DX):
+Another way to reduce the amount of code sent to the client is to keep as much of it as possible on the server, execute it there, and never send it to the client.

-- Clients now have to make network requests to execute the code that is offloaded to the server, leading to extra latency compared to executing that code locally.
-  - This is not an issue when some of the work involves reaching out to the server anyway.
-In such cases, no extra network requests may be required.
+Offloading code to the server can sometimes worsen user experience due to the extra requests that have to go to the server, which add network latency.
+This is not a problem when the offloaded code's work involves reaching out to the server anyway, as no additional network requests may be required.

-- Developers must split the server-side and client-side portions of their code.
-They need to create API routes and call them from client code while managing the serialization of inputs and outputs.
+Offloading code to the server can also negatively impact developer experience (DX), as it can require tedious tasks such as creating API routes, modifying client code to call them, and managing serialization of inputs and outputs.
+However, this is not always an issue:

-  - This is not a problem when the code offloaded to the server is executed during page loading, as the server can run the code without the need for API routes.
-We will explore this in more depth in the following section on [server-side rendering](#server-side-rendering).
+- If the offloaded code is executed during page loading, the server can run it without needing API routes.
+We will explore this further in the section on [server-side rendering](#server-side-rendering).
+- If the offloaded code generates HTML fragments that require little to no processing on the client side, as with frameworks like [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/) where developers can load these fragments without writing client-side JavaScript.

+TODO ADD 2 FIGURES showcasing sending code or keeping it in the server

-Some frameworks offer solutions to improve the DX aspect of the problem:
+Some frameworks improve the DX of making API requests:

-- [tRPC](https://trpc.io/) provides a simple API that allows developers to create both the server and client sides of API routes.
-The resulting code is well-typed and quite readable.
+- [tRPC](https://trpc.io/) offers a simple API for creating both server and client sides of API routes, resulting in well-typed and readable code.
-- More recently, [NextJS](https://nextjs.org/docs/app/api-reference/directives/use-server) and [SolidStart](https://docs.solidjs.com/solid-start/reference/server/use-server#use-server) provide server functions: developers can mark modules or individual functions as server-side only.
-They can then call these server functions from client code just like any regular asynchronous function.
+- [NextJS](https://nextjs.org/docs/app/api-reference/directives/use-server) and [SolidStart](https://docs.solidjs.com/solid-start/reference/server/use-server#use-server) provide server functions: developers can mark modules or individual functions as server-side only and call them from client code like regular asynchronous functions.
 The framework transparently splits the code into server-side and client-side parts, creates API routes, and transforms the client code to communicate with the server through these APIs.
-- [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/) sidestep this DX problem by keeping almost all the code on the server, receiving only HTML from the server, and extending HTML with annotations that allow for the loading of HTML fragments into the page without the need to write any client-side JavaScript code.

 #### Server-side rendering

-In web frameworks parlance, rendering usually refers to the transformation of data from some structured format (like JSON) into HTML that is displayed to the user.
+In this section, alse generally in web frameworks circules, the word *rendering* refers to the transformation of data from a structured format (like JSON) into HTML that is displayed to the user.
+This is not not be confused by the rendering performed by [browser engines](https://en.wikipedia.org/wiki/Browser_engine).
-The term can be confusing because of its many other uses such as [in computer graphics](<https://en.wikipedia.org/wiki/Rendering_(computer_graphics)>) and in [Browser rendering engines](https://en.wikipedia.org/wiki/Browser_engine).

-Rendering can be done in the client or in the server.
+Rendering can be done on the client or the server.
 Client-side rendering (CSR) requires the client to load rendering code.
-But with server-side rendering (SSR), in its pure form as we will see shortly, no rendering code has to be shipped to the client reducing client-side code size.
-SSR also leads to better initial page-load times as we will explore later in [section blah](#).
+In contrast, with server-side rendering (SSR), in its pure form as we will see shortly, no rendering code has to be shipped to the client, thus reducing client-side code size.
+SSR also leads to better initial page-load times, which we will explore later in [section blah](#).

-In traditional SSR approaches, a form of a template language is used in the server for rendering HTML in a declarative style, and some less declarative JavaScript code is written to make the server generated HTML interactive.
+In traditional SSR approaches, a form of template language is used on the server to render HTML in a declarative style, while some less declarative JavaScript code is written to make the server-generated HTML interactive.

-Most modern JavaScript frameworks do both SSR and CSR.
-They offer developers a better experience compared to traditional SSR approaches as they allow them to write a single code base in a declarative style that works both on the server and the client.
-Doing SSR, these frameworks reduce initial page-load times.
-But they increase network usage compared to both pure SSR approaches and pure CSR approaches:
+In contrast, many modern JavaScript frameworks are hybrids that do both SSR and CSR.
+These frameworks offer developers a better experience compared to traditional SSR approaches as they allow them to write a single codebase in a declarative style that works on both the server and the client.
+While these frameworks reduce initial page-load times through SSR, they also increase network usage compared to both pure SSR and pure CSR approaches:

 - Since they also do CSR, the client has to download rendering code.
-- Framework code size is increased (compared to a pure CSR version) in order to support [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>): The process by which components that were rendered on the server are made interactive on the client.
+- The framework's code size is increased (compared to a pure CSR version) in order to support [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>): The process by which components rendered on the server are made interactive on the client.
 - These frameworks also face what [Ryan Carniato](https://x.com/RyanCarniato) (the creator of SolidJS) calls [the double data problem](https://dev.to/this-is-learning/why-efficient-hydration-in-javascript-frameworks-is-so-challenging-1ca3): The server has to send data in two formats to the client.
 Once in HTML format to optimize page-load time, and a second time in JSON format serving as input and state initialization for client-side code.
-- Finally, HTML templates that are reused many times in the same page are sent multiple times in HTML, and another time in CSR code.
-Where as with pure CSR, they are only sent once.
+- Finally, HTML templates that are reused multiple times on the same page are sent repeatedly in HTML, in addition to being sent again in CSR code.
+In contrast, with pure CSR, they are sent only once.

 <figure id="figure-pure-ssr-vs-hydration-vs-pure-csr">
     <img alt="Pure SSR vs Hydration vs Pure CSR" href="/blog/web-frontend-performance/pure-ssr-vs-hydration-vs-pure-csr.svg" />